syamyenubari/simple_maya_mirror_pose/README.md

 note:- make sure to drag and drop  this command "mirrorPoseUI()" on your shelf tools to pop up the UI(for ease of access)

+## Installation
+download, save, and run the script below on your Maya script editor

+"mirror_pose_ui.py" file

 ## Overview
 The **Maya Mirror Pose Plugin** is a custom tool for Autodesk Maya that allows animators to mirror the pose of selected controllers with a single click.
 This tool is especially useful for character rigs with symmetrical controls, facilitating the animation process by automating the mirroring of keyframe values for translation and rotation attributes.